diegovalle/hoyodecrimen.api/doc/index.rst

 at diegovalle@gmail.com.
-All data comes from freedom of information requests to the Mexico City government, sometimes I get data on crimes which happened in non-specified cuadrantes *(en blanco)* and sometimes not depending on how lucky I get when the FOI request is answered.
+All data comes from freedom of information requests to the Mexico City government, sometimes I get data on crimes which happened in non-specified cuadrantes *(en blanco)* and sometimes not, depending on how lucky I get when the FOI request is answered.

 License
 ========